miklevin/MikeLev.in/_posts/2024-09-14-big-tech-picture.md

 ---
 title: "Get the Big Tech Picture to Maintain Agency"
 permalink: /big-tech-picture/
-description: I explore the foundational technologies that have shaped modern computing and AI, emphasizing how mastering these tools can empower individuals in an ever-changing technological landscape.
-I trace the evolution of computing from early concepts like virtual machines and Unix to the rise of scripting languages like Python and the innovative approaches of Nix and NixOS.
-I also delve into the importance of text editors like Vim and the role of community and collaboration in the development of Linux and Git.
-By understanding these fundamental technologies, individuals can gain greater control over their computing environments, enhance their productivity, and remain relevant in the face of evolving trends and AI-driven advancements.
+description: I explore the historical development of key technologies like Unix, C, Python, and Nix, highlighting their role in empowering individuals in a rapidly changing tech landscape.
+I emphasize the importance of mastering fundamental tools and concepts to maintain agency and independence in an AI-driven world.
+I also discuss the enduring relevance of the Unix philosophy and the benefits of open-source software and community collaboration.
+By understanding the evolution of these technologies, individuals can gain a deeper appreciation for their potential and leverage them to navigate the complexities of modern computing.
 layout: post
 ---